yichenCY/FIX-Client-Development/README.md

    2) PNL generated from this trading
    3) VWAP of the fills for each instrument

-Note: Use Mini-FIX (https://elato.se/minifix/) for correctness comparison during the code development.
+Tip: Use Mini-FIX (https://elato.se/minifix/) for correctness comparison during the code development.